USS Dennis

 From the Fowler Tribune (should read: Scouting Squadron 6)

 Otis Lee Dennis, born 26 March 1913 in Scottsville, KY., enlisted in the Navy from his hometown, Fowler, Colorado, 26 October 1940.
 Radioman Third Class Dennis was cited posthumously for his heroic conduct as an aerial gunner in the initial attack on Kwajalein, in which he was killed in action on 1 February 1942.
-He was survived by his ex-wife Lily Dell, a daughter Delores Ann, and parents John and Mattie Dennis, two sisters Lorraine and Elizabeth, and a brother, Leo.
+He was survived by his ex-wife Lilly Dell (Harriman), a daughter Dolores Ann, and parents John and Mattie Dennis, two sisters Loraine and Elizabeth, and a brother, Leo.

 Otis' daughter